mattsills/mattsills.github.io/_posts/2024-03-02-rabin-karp.md

 3. The choice of $$31$$ as the default evaluation point for the polynomial means that if the method gets inlined, and your compiler is aggressive enough (as clang is), you can end up with a highly specialized and very fast implementation being emitted, that elides the multiplications, and which will confound all of your benchmarks.
 Lemire seems to be aware of this, and has `__attribute__(noinline)`everywhere.
 If you want to add methods to experiment with using his test harness, you'll want to make sure to add that attribute to those methods.

 4. I have tried to stay aligned with the conventions and naming from Lemire's code.
+This may lead to some strange-looking style mismatches in the code.

 ## Notation and Setup